 For starters, working hard while young gets you in the money mindset.
 You understand its value.
 Working makes you smarter.
 Working gives you a reason to wake up each morning.
 Working boosts your self-esteem.
 All this becomes what is referred to as your money mindset.
 When you get started working young, you have a positive money mindset.
 You know you can make money.
 Life will be good.

 Another reason is because of compound interest.
-Again, I detail it in this article about how I’ll soon be a millionaire.
 Compound interest is magical.
 The sooner you earn the money, the faster it can start working for you.
 Think of a dollar as an employee.
 That employee works hard for you by earning you interest.
 Then that interest earns you more interest.
 Pretty soon, $10 is now $11.
 Then it becomes $12 and that number keeps growing.

-But let’s look at minimum age requirements for investing once again.
-If your parents don’t support you bettering yourself, here is how old you have to be to begin investing on your own (by state).
+If your parents don’t support you bettering yourself, here is how old you have to be to begin investing on your own.
 It’s the age of majority:

 |Arkansas||18 – or when you graduate high school, whichever is later|